godotengine/godot-docs/tutorials/math/rotations.rst

 The answer is the cost of computation, and this is two fold.
 First, you see, a rotation operator has only 3 degrees of freedom: two for the unit vector which is the rotation axis, and one for the rotation angle around that axis.
 A :math:`3\times 3` matrix, on the other hand has 9 elements.
 It's an overkill.
 For example, whenever you multiply two rotations, you need to multiply two :math:`3\times 3` matrices, summing and multiplying every single element.
 In terms of CPU cycles, this is wasted effort and we can be more optimal.
 Second part is precision errors.
 The errors are worse in matrix representation, because originally, we have only 3 degrees of freedom,  which means we can have precision errors in axis and angle (only 3 errors) but it's still an element of SO(3), whereas with matrices, we can have errors in any one of the 9 elements in the matrix and so we can even have a matrix that isn't even an element of SO(3).
 These errors can quickly build up quickly especially if you're for example modifying the orientation of an object every frame by doing a smooth interpolation between an initial and a target orientation (discussed further in SLERP section).

-Sure, we know that elements of SO(3) can be represented by using orthogonal matrices with determinant +1 (hence the name Special Orthogonal) such that :math:`R R^T = I`; in plain language, this means the columns of :math:`R` form an orthonormal set of vectors, so we can eliminate the errors if we perform `Gram-Schmidt <https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process>`_ orthonormalization once in a while, and force it back into SO(3), such that it's an actual rotation matrix (albeit still noisy in axis and angle).
-But this is expensive and still quite bad in terms of errors.
+Sure, we know that elements of SO(3) can be represented using orthogonal matrices with determinant +1 (hence the name Special Orthogonal) such that :math:`R R^T = I`; in plain language, this means the columns of :math:`R` form an orthonormal set of vectors, so we can eliminate the errors if we perform `Gram-Schmidt <https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process>`_ orthonormalization once in a while, and force it back into SO(3), such that it's an actual rotation matrix (albeit still noisy in axis and angle).
+But this is expensive and still quite bad in terms of errors because it also mixes rotation errors with other types of errors such as scaling errors.

 So, what is the alternative then?
 Shall we go back to the Rodrigues' formula and hardcode the behavior of :math:`J_i` into our program?
 A nicer alternative is, we use SU(2) (which we know covers SO(3), twice in fact!), because the equivalent of the Rodrigues' formula is much simpler: